Ceasar/Encyclopedia/README.rst

 Tips
 ================================================================================

-- Use ``make watch`` to automatically rebuild HTML when a source file changes.

 - Expand your knowledge of restructedtext_ with the quickref_.
 It will take some getting used to, but in time it should be more natural than writing Markdown.